MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dam-upload-video.md

 [!include [banner](../includes/banner.md)]

-This topic describes how to upload videos in Microsoft Dynamics 365 Commerce.
+This topic describes how to upload videos in Microsoft Dynamics 365 Commerce site builder.

 ## Upload a video